jairo8925/countries-and-capitals/README.md

 ### TODO:
 - Update option to be red or green according to user's answer
+- Remove capital city from list once used
 - Add a timer
 - Add picture of capital city's location on Earth
 - Add sound to game (also a text-to-speech)